tplatt37/a-new-startup-eks-cicd/README.md

 1. A pipeline to build a container image of A-New-Startup
 2. A pipeline to "build" (lint, really) a Helm chart to be used for installing A-New-Startup
-3. A pipeline to use both the Helm chart and Container image to deploy onto the EKS Cluster.
+3. A pipeline to use both the Helm chart (Stored in an S3 Chart Repo) and Container image to deploy onto the EKS Cluster.

 # Requirements